sdh100shaun/shaunhare-static-site/posts/obsmacosxteams.md

 ## But it did not work

-Nothing wrong with the instructions provided by Scott the OBS setup went smoothly and I installed the [OBS Virtual camera plugin](https://obsproject.com/forum/resources/obs-virtualcam.539/). but teams coudl not find the camera.
+Nothing wrong with the instructions provided by Scott the OBS setup went smoothly and I installed the [OBS Virtual camera plugin](https://obsproject.com/forum/resources/obs-virtualcam.539/). but teams could not find the camera.
 Turns out the missing bit was down to the codesigning.
 So I removed the codesigning signatures for all the releavnt parts.

 ``` bash/2-3